“Wow, your daughter’s got quite an arm!” says a dad sitting next to me at Little League softball tryouts.

-“Clare’s got pretty good quick-twitch muscles,” Shannon says to the dad, “For a girl her age.
+“Clare’s got pretty good quick-twitch muscles,” I tell the dad, “For a girl her age.
 I’m sure there’re other girls as fast as her.
 Though it’s unlikely.
 Maybe some of the older girls.
 Not that it matters.
 It’s good to have something to strive for.”

 The coach yells, “Ready, set, go!”